THE7MIST/SC/snort/1_Snort_Intro.md

 ## B. Network-Based IDS (NIDS)

-Installed at strategic network locations to inspect packets flowing across the network.
+Installed at strategic points in a network to inspect packets flowing between devices.

 ### Monitors